sheecegardezi/Compute_GeoElectric_Fields/README.md

 ## 1. Main Structure of the program:
 The algorithm is divided in three folders:

-a.  **in** folder.
+a.  [in] folder.
 Contains the requested input data

-b.  **out** folder. contains sub-products created during the modelling, whithin SECS folder, and the computed electric time series specifying: 1) name of the site, 2) component of the electric field, 3) storm, and 4) approach used to compute the electric fields.
+b.  [out] folder. contains sub-products created during the modelling, whithin SECS folder, and the computed electric time series specifying: 1) name of the site, 2) component of the electric field, 3) storm, and 4) approach used to compute the electric fields.

-c.  **scr** folder.
+c.  [scr] folder.
+Contains the scripts used to modell geoelectric fields

 ## 1.1 **in** folder